andrescasa-dev/myDevNotes/JS/Functions/this.md

 ```

 # New binding
+bind the "new object created" as the "this"

 # Lexical binding
 the **this** is establish depending on the scope in which it was declared.